 The title Macquarie University Distinguished Professor is awarded to eminent Professors of exceptional distinction who have made an outstanding contribution to their field or discipline and to Macquarie University.

-Each year, there is a call for nominations for the award of Macquarie University Distinguished Professor from the Executive Deans and Deans.
+Every two years there is a call for nominations for the award of Macquarie University Distinguished Professor from the Executive Deans and Deans.

 To submit a nomination use the Distinguished Professor nomination form.
 The nomination should include:

 - a case addressing how the applicant meets the selection criteria (as per the nomination form)

 - a summary of the case for nomination in the form of a public citation (as per the nomination form), and

 The Distinguished Professor Committee, consisting of the Vice-Chancellor, DVC Academic, DVC Research, Chair of Academic Senate and the Vice-President, People and Services, reviews nominations and determines outcomes.

 Distinguished Professor David Christian